ViniciusLimaFernandes/mini-compiler/README.md

-# Lexical analyzer 🈶
+# Lexical, syntactic and semantic analyzer 🈶
-A lexical analyzer using ANTLR and Gradle as build tool. :)
+An analyzer using ANTLR and Gradle as build tool. :)

 ### 🔧 Pre requisites
 * Gradle